Page cover

 Strategies

 Successfully integrating AI into physiotherapy practice requires thoughtful approaches that maximise the benefits while mitigating potential risks.
 The strategies suggested here focus on developing practitioner competencies, establishing ethical frameworks, maintaining patient-centred care, and creating appropriate regulatory guidance.
 By implementing comprehensive approaches to the adoption of generative AI, the profession can make use of the advantages of this technology while preserving the human expertise and therapeutic relationships that remain central to effective care.
-The following strategies provide a foundation for responsibly incorporating generative AI tools into clinical practice while addressing the challenges they present.

 Comprehensive AI education